• Skip to primary navigation

 #2.
 Center Stage Strings

-Young classical musicians will grow their talent in this four-week program as they develop their talents in both solo and chamber music while also focusing on becoming “complete musicians”—building skills such as networking, public speaking, and stage presence.
+Young classical musicians will grow their talent in this four-week program as they develop their abilities in solo and chamber music while also focusing on becoming “complete musicians”—building skills such as networking, public speaking, and stage presence.

 • Specialty: Music